projectestac/marsupial/README.md

 The “Marsupial” protocol defines three main functions:

-a) An internal structure of digital textbooks, usually as a tree of chapters or topics, thus facilitating direct references from the VLE to specific contents of the book.
+1. An internal structure of digital textbooks, usually as a tree of chapters or topics, thus facilitating direct references from the VLE to specific contents of the book.

-b) To manage credentials and silently authenticate students on textbook platforms, so after a single login into the VLE, students can work with their digital textbooks (even from different publishers) without having to log-in again in each platform.
+2. To manage credentials and silently authenticate students on textbook platforms, so after a single login into the VLE, students can work with their digital textbooks (even from different publishers) without having to log-in again in each platform.

-c) To report to the VLE the results of exercises and activities made by students inside the digital textbooks.
+3. To report to the VLE the results of exercises and activities made by students inside the digital textbooks.
 This allows teachers to have the results of all exercises collected in a single place, thus facilitating a global assessment.

 “Marsupial” is based on SCORM and SOAP, and operates in two formats:

 - Remote SCORM (like a regular SCORM object, but with media content residing outside the VLE and subjected to authentication)
 - Remote content (similar to Remote SCORM, but using web services to communicate student results from textbook platforms to VLE)

 “Marsupial” has three main components: